 - Even if we’re eating a “super healthy” diet, our soil has been depleted of nutrients.
 Vegetables today have dramatically lower quantities of several critical nutrients compared to the vegetables eaten in 1950.
 So even if you are getting the 8-12 servings per day that I recommend, you may not be getting the nutrient quantity that you need.

-If you want more on why we need supplements in addition to food, check out this article on the Bulletproof blog.
+If you want more on why we need supplements in addition to food, check out this article from Ben Greenfield.

 OK, so which supplements are actually healthy?